The Ultimate Guide to Safe and Unsafe Human Foods for Dogs and Puppies

 What human foods can dogs eat safely?

 Dogs can safely eat a wide variety of human foods provided it's in moderation.
-Safe options include lean proteins like cooked chicken, turkey, and fish, which also provide essential amino acids and nutrients.
+Safe options include lean proteins, like cooked white fish, providing essential amino acids and nutrients.
 Fruits like apples (without seeds), bananas, and blueberries offer vitamins and antioxidants.
 Vegetables such as carrots, green beans, and broccoli are good sources of fiber and vitamins.
 Whole grains like rice or oatmeal can be great for dogs with digestive issues.
 Finally, cooked eggs are a great protein source.
 Always make sure the human foods you serve your dog are plain, without seasoning.
 Consult with your vet before introducing new foods into your dog's diet.

 What foods are toxic to dogs?